 The following gives a line-by-line explanation of how to fill out the reconciliation sheet.
 Item numbers correspond to line numbers on Attachment III.

-1. Actual FEHBP Rates - 2000
+1. Actual FEHBP Rates - 2001

 This is the most significant part of the reconciliation process.
-Please do it with extreme care.
-The fundamental idea behind the reconciliation is that it is a re-submission of the original proposal, in which you revise your original rate estimate.
+Please do it carefully.
+The fundamental idea behind the reconciliation is that it is a revision of the original proposal.

 TCR and CRC Carriers